Rifhath/Classification-and-Dimensionality-Reduction-on-Image-Based-Datasets-Using-Machine-Learning/README.md

-# Classification and Dimensionality Reduction on Image-Based Datasets Using Machine Learning
+# Dimensionality Reduction and Classification for Biomedical Image Analysis: Insights into Protein Expression and Cellular Imaging

 **Project Overview**